KAMYAVERMA/TEAM_SQUADRON_ACADEMIC_CALENDER/README.md

 **Ministry/Organization Name** - <a href="https://www.aicte-india.org/">AICTE</a>

-**Problem Statement** - An integrated annual academic calendar for all the Indian universities
+**Problem Statement** - An integrated annual academic calendar for all the Indian universities.

 ## Understanding The Problem Statement